sithmel/little-ds-toolkit/README.md

 heap
 ====
-This data structure is particularly efficient when it comes to repetitively return the minimum (or maximum) item contained, while inserting items in a random order.
+This data structure is particularly efficient when it comes to repetitively return the minimum (or maximum, depending on the sorting) item contained, while inserting items in a random order.

 You can import it with:
 ```js